 If you’re planning a weekend getaway or a longer European adventure you should definitely have one thing on your itinerary and that’s to visit Kraków.

-If you believe the folklore, legend has it that Kraków was founded from a defeat of a dragon, and while you may or may not believe this, when walking around the medieval old town you can easily become submerged into the history and start to think the whole dragon tale could be true!
+If you believe the folklore, legend has it that Kraków was founded from a defeat of a dragon, and while you may or may not believe this, when walking around the medieval old town you can easily become submerged into the history and start to think about the whole dragon tale could be true!

 Visit Kraków for these great reasons…

-Some other tips to keep you in budget is to make use of the free entry to many of Kraków’s museums and to catch the public bus to and from the airport.
+Some other tips to keep you on the budget is to make use of the free entry to many of Kraków’s museums and to catch the public bus to and from the airport.
 If you catch a taxi, expect to pay around €20 and if you take the public bus you pay only €2, a great saving to be had in our opinion.